ArwaElhadidy/ArwaElhadidy/README.md

   <a href="https://github.com/DenverCoder1/readme-typing-svg"><img src="https://readme-typing-svg.herokuapp.com/?lines=Abracadabra!;Welcome+to+my+code+cave!;Enter+at+your+own+risk.;Beware+of+ninja+bugs!;They're+harmless,+mostly!&font=Fira%20Code&center=true&width=380&height=50&duration=4000&pause=1000" alt="Example Usage - README Typing SVG"></a>
 </p>

+### Welcome to the digital playground of a passionate junior frontend developer!
+I'm on a mission to bring pixels to life and create delightful user experiences.
+Dive into this repository to explore a medley of projects that reflect my journey and dedication to the frontend craft.
 <img width="380" align="right" alt="Github"
 src="https://raw.githubusercontent.com/Rishabh2804/Rishabh2804/master/Resources/Icons/developer-girl.gif"
 />

-### Welcome to the digital playground of a passionate junior frontend developer!
-I'm on a mission to bring pixels to life and create delightful user experiences.
-Dive into this repository to explore a medley of projects that reflect my journey and dedication to the frontend craft.
 <summary align="center"><h2> <img alt="GIF" src="./Image/Developer.gif" width="30px" /> Briefly about me </h2></summary>
-    <p align="center"> I am a computer science student, mastering the language of technology to shape the future, turning ideas into algorithms and dreams into software solutions.</p>
+  <p align="center"> 📖💻I am a computer science student, mastering the language of technology to shape the future🔍💻, turning ideas into algorithms and dreams into software solutions🎭.</p>
     <h3> <img alt="GIF" src="./Image/paper.gif" width="20px" />  A little more detail: </h3>
 ### 🚀 Creative Coding Adventures:
 Join me in exploring diverse and imaginative frontend projects, from responsive web apps to whimsical interfaces.